folke/neoconf.nvim/README.md

       -- only show completion in json settings for configured lsp servers configured_servers_only = true,
     },
-    -- configures sumneko_lua to get completion of lspconfig server settings sumneko_lua = {
+    -- configures lua_ls to get completion of lspconfig server settings lua_ls = {
-      -- by default, sumneko_lua annotations are only enabled in your neovim config directory enabled_for_neovim_config = true,
+      -- by default, lua_ls annotations are only enabled in your neovim config directory enabled_for_neovim_config = true,
       -- explicitely enable adding annotations.
 Mostly relevant to put in your local .nvim.settings.json file enabled = false,